 one (1) delegate from each Regional Body.

-Individual Members may attend a General Meeting but do not have voting rights.
+Individual Members may attend and speak at a General Meeting but do not have voting rights.

 Votes in Elections: The voting entitlement for electing Elected Board Members is:

 one (1) delegate of each North Island Club is eligible to vote on the election of the North Island Elected Board Member, the General Elected Board Member and the Maori Elected Board Member;